 - La Comunidad Hispana and Domestic Violence Center of Chester County (Kennet Square, PA)

 - Mariposa Community Health Center and Catholic Community Services (Nogales, AZ)

 - Rinehart Clinic and Tillamook County Women’s Resource Center (Wheeler, OR)*

 - Thundermist Health Center and Sojourner House (Woonsocket, RI)

-The selected health settings are using comprehensive training curricula, health care provider resources, and patient education materials developed by Futures Without Violence.
-In addition, quality improvement tools are being used to guide the system changes necessary to institutionalize policies to assess for IPV, as well as resources to facilitate productive partnerships between the selected health centers and local domestic violence programs.
-A learning community comprised of dedicated project leaders allows the participating sites to exchange strategies.
-Futures Without Violence convenes regular meetings between participating sites via webinar and in-person.
+The selected health settings began using comprehensive training curricula, health care provider resources, and patient education materials developed by Futures Without Violence.
+In addition, quality improvement tools were used to guide the system changes necessary to institutionalize policies to assess for IPV, as well as resources to facilitate productive partnerships between the selected health centers and local domestic violence programs.
+A learning community comprised of dedicated project leaders allowed the participating sites to exchange strategies.
+Futures Without Violence convened regular meetings between participating sites via webinar and in-person.

 The three Phase I sites included:

 - La Clínica del Pueblo and DC SAFE (Washington, DC)

 - FamilyCare HealthCenter (Scott Depot, WV) and Branches Domestic Violence Shelter (Huntington, WV)